Nubuki-all/Enc/README.md

-peval - same as eval but with pyrogram ping - ping! l - add link to queue queue - list queue forward - manually forward a message to fchannel v - turn v2,3,4… on (with message) or off
+peval - same as eval but with pyrogram ping - ping! l - add link to queue permit - add a temporary user unpermit - removes a temporary user queue - list queue forward - manually forward a message to fchannel v - turn v2,3,4… on (with message) or off